-(RET)

-This symbol tells you to press the RETURN key on the keyboard of your terminal.

-(TAB)

-This symbol tells you to press the TAB key on the keyboard of your terminal.

-(CTRL/X)

-This symbol tells you to press the CTRL (control) key and a letter key (usually Z or C) at the same time.

-The symbol > on a line by itself represents the system prompt.
+RET This symbol tells you to press the RETURN key on the keyboard of your terminal. ТАВ This symbol tells you to press the TAB key on the keyboard of your terminal.
+CTRL/x This symbol tells you to press the control (CTRL) key and a letter key (usually Z or C) at the same time.
+The symbol > on a line by itself represents the system prompt. color Text printed in red shows the lines you type in the examples. ••• Horizontal ellipsis means you can repeat the previous item. • Vertical ellipsis in an example means that information not directly • related to the example has been omitted. •

-color

-Text printed in red shows the lines you type while doing the examples.

-Related Manuals

-DATATRIEVE-11 Guide to Writing Reports

-DATATRIEVE-11 User's Guide